- SENIOR FACULTY Medicine, Cardiology

-Dr. Soffer recently joined Mount Sinai Hospital after 7 years at Lenox Hill Hospital where he worked with his mentor, Dr. Gary Roubin, as a member of the interventional coronary, peripheral and structural heart teams.
-Dr. Soffer trained at the world renowned William Beaumont Hospital in Royal Oak, Michigan with Drs.
-William O’Neill, Cindy Grines and Robert Safian followed by two year tenure in North Carolina where he stamped his expertise in cardiac, carotid and peripheral interventions.
+Dr. Soffer recently joined Mount Sinai Hospital after 7 years at Lenox Hill Hospital where he worked as a member of the interventional coronary, peripheral and structural heart teams.
+Dr. Soffer trained at the world renowned William Beaumont Hospital in Royal Oak, Michigan followed by a two year tenure in North Carolina where he stamped his expertise in cardiac, carotid and peripheral interventions.
 He completed his residency and his cardiology fellowship programs at Lenox Hill Hospital and he is currently board certified in Cardiovascular Disease, Interventional Cardiology and Endovascular Medicine.

 Dr. Soffer brought with him extensive experience in primary angioplasty for acute myocardial infarction from Michigan and North Carolina where his program was the regional center for a tri-state area.
 In Michigan, Dr. Soffer participated in the first TandemHeart®, a percutaneous left ventricular assist device, performed in the United States.
 In North Carolina, he assembled a team of vascular surgeons and interventional radiologists to create a successful carotid stent program.
 At that time he was one of the first physicians in the country to use the first atherectomy device, (SilverHawk made by Fox Hollow), in patients with lower extremity claudication and critical limb ischemia.